microsoft/rushstack/api/node-core-library.filesystem.getrealpath.md

 # FileSystem.getRealPath method

 Follows a link to its destination and returns the absolute path to the final target of the link.
-Behind the scenes it uses \`fs.realpathSync()\`.
+Behind the scenes it uses `fs.realpathSync()`<!-- -->.

 **Signature:**
 ```javascript